iqm-finland/cirq-on-iqm/docs/user_guide.rst

 Authentication
 ^^^^^^^^^^^^^^

+IQM Resonance
+"""""""""""""

+If you are using IQM Resonance, you have two options to authenticate:

+1. Set the :envvar:`IQM_TOKEN` environment variable with the API token obtained from the Resonance dashboard.
+2. Pass the ``token`` parameter to :class:`.IQMSampler`.
+This will be forwarded to :class:`~iqm.iqm_client.iqm_client.IQMClient`.

+On-premises devices
+"""""""""""""""""""

 If the IQM server you are connecting to requires authentication, you may use `Cortex CLI <https://github.com/iqm-finland/cortex-cli>`_ to retrieve and automatically refresh access tokens, then set the :envvar:`IQM_TOKENS_FILE` environment variable, as instructed, to point to the tokens file.